Interpreting Deep Neural Networks Through Variable Importance: Introduction

 \section{Introduction}

-Due to their high predictive performances, deep neural networks (DNNs) have become increasingly used in many fields including computer vision and natural language processing.
+Due to their high predictive performance, deep neural networks (DNNs) have become increasingly ubiquitous in many fields including computer vision and natural language processing \citep{lecun2015deep}.
 Unfortunately, DNNs operate as ``black boxes'': users are rarely able to understand the internal workings of the network.
 As a result, DNNs have not been widely adopted in scientific settings, where variable selection tasks are often as important as prediction --- one particular example being the identification of biomarkers related to the progression of a disease.
-While DNNs are beginning to be used in high-risk decision-making fields (e.g.~automated medical diagnostics or self-driving cars), it is critically important that methods do not make predictions based on artifacts or biases in the training data.
+While DNNs are beginning to be used in high-risk decision-making fields (e.g., automated medical diagnostics or self-driving cars \citep{lundervold2019overview}), it is critically important that methods do not make predictions based on artefacts or biases in the training data.
 Therefore, there is both a strong theoretical and practical motivation to increase the global interpretability of DNNs, and to better characterize the types of relationships upon which they rely.

-Despite being an increasingly important concept in machine learning, interpretability lacks a well-established definition in the literature.
-Such inconsistencies have lead to a lack of consensus on how interpretability should be achieved or evaluated.
+The increasingly important concept of interpretability in machine learning still lacks a well-established definition in the literature.
+Despite recent surveys \citep{guidotti2018survey,carvalho2019machine} and proposed guidelines \citep{hall2019guidelines} to address this issue, conflicting views on how interpretability should be evaluated still remain.
 Variable importance is one possible approach to achieve global interpretability, where the goal is to rank each input feature based on its contributions to predictive accuracy.
-This is in contrast to local interpretability, which aims to simply provide an explanation behind a specific prediction or group of predictions.
-In this paper, we follow a more recently proposed definition which refers to interpretability as ``the ability to explain or to present in understandable terms to a human'' \cite{doshi2017towards}.
-To this end, our main contribution is focused on global interpretability; we address the problem of identifying important predictor variables given a trained neural network, focusing especially on settings in which variables or groups of variables are intrinsically meaningful.
+This is in contrast to local interpretability, which aims to simply provide an explanation behind a specific prediction or group of predictions \citep{arya2019one,clough2019global}.
+In this paper, we follow a definition which refers to interpretability as ``the ability to explain or to present in understandable terms to a human'' \citep{doshi2017towards}.
+To this end, our main contribution is focused on global interpretability: we address the problem of identifying important predictor variables given a trained neural network, focusing especially on settings in which variables (or groups of variables) are intrinsically meaningful.